robinrendle/robinrendle.com/_posts/2021-03-23-every-website-is-a-gift.md

 country: California
 extract: ...only to make someone you love smile.
 ---
 “Let a website be a worry stone,” [Ethan wrote last year](https://ethanmarcotte.com/wrote/let-a-website-be-a-worry-stone/) and I believe that’s so very true.
-We can treat our personal sites like stress balls and use all that pent up anxiety about the state of the world and tidy up the fonts, bump the Lighthouse score, tweak the colors, or edit the copy of an old blog post just because it helps.
+We can treat our personal sites like stress balls and use all that pent up anxiety about the state of the world; we can tidy up the fonts, improve the Lighthouse score, tweak the colors, or edit the copy of an old blog post just because it helps.

 I’ve spent many an anxious weekend doing just that.
 Every time the fonts on here change it’s because I’ve been worried about something and I just need to direct my focus into this one, tiny little detail to smooth things over.